Cheena-gb/Switch-Tester-Keyholder/README-EN.md

 Please check that there is no breaks or no loose screws before using.
 Do not apply strong force.

 While spacers and screws used in this product are RoHS-compartible, there is no assurance that solders and accesory parts are.

+From spring of 2025, sockets are changed from black to purple, and edge coloring were omitted.
+There is no change of its feature.
+When coloring, please use permanent markers.

 # Build Guide
 ## Required parts